pkrll/RefMem/proj/test_report.md

 ## Handled bugs and other nasties
 **TODO List the most significant bugs encountered and how they were defeated.
 Also, code coverage.**

+No fatal bugs were encountered during this project.
+Due to our set conditions for a PR to be approved, bugs of significance never rarely or never reached the master branch.
+Other pieces of faulty code did pass a PR, but they would never affect the functionality of the program.
+Instead, it would more commonly be related to memory issues such as memory leakages.

 ![record](code_covrage_overview.png?)